brenthouston/TEAM_PROFILE_GENERATOR/README.md

 # TEAM PROFILE GERERATOR
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
    This is an application that prompts you via node.js.
 The prompts ask questions about your team and it auto populates a webpage with your information.
-I built this project to keep my manager and employees information in a convienent place.
-I used inquirer to handle prompting the user.
+This project was built to quickly populate team information in an attractive demonstration.
+Inquirer was used to handle user prompting.
 I implemented test-driven development using jest.
-In completing this project I learned about instance inheritance, Polymorphism, .then promises, and recursive functions.
+In completing this project I learned about instance inheritance, module exports, object Polymorphism, .then promises, and recursive functions.

 ## Table of contents
   * [Installation](#installation)